How to Become a Rehabilitation Nurse

 What you’ll do: Once you’ve become a rehabilitation nurse, you’ll specialize in helping patients of any age recover from debilitating injuries or chronic illnesses.
 In addition, you’ll provide essential support to patients and their families or caregivers as they move from health care facilities back into their daily lives.

-Minimum degree you’ll need to practice: Bachelor’s of Science in Nursing (BSN)
+Minimum degree you’ll need to practice: Associate Degree in Nursing (ADN)

-Certification: After two years of experience in rehabilitation nursing, you qualify to sit for the Rehabilitation Registered Nurse certification exam that the Association of Rehabilitation Nurses administers.
+Certification: If you hold a registered nursing degree and have two years of experience in rehabilitation nursing, you qualify to sit for the Rehabilitation Registered Nurse certification exam that the Association of Rehabilitation Nurses administers and earn a Certified Rehabilitation Registered Nurse (CNNR) certification.

 A rehabilitation nurse follows a philosophy of care based on helping restore patients to active, independent lives.
 Among their job tasks, rehabilitation nurses create individual care plans that establish rehabilitative goals for patients, educate patients or caregivers on restorative care, and collaborate with specialists regarding patient conditions.